Priorities blur, judgement degrades, and decisions made in calm conditions do not survive contact with the reality of high-pressured situations.

 - Existing business: sharpening focus, correcting assumptions, and re-aligning effort around where growth is genuinely available

-Outcome is Connection — credible, relevant engagement with the right buyers, at the right time, around the right problem.
+Impact is Connection — credible, relevant engagement with the right buyers, at the right time, around the right problem.

 Engaging the customer without distortion